88saiba/otogiex/README.md

 # The "gitpush" command depends on the alias name you have set.
 ```

-> Remember to use the above code in your local repository, not outside of it.
-Ensure you're
+> Please always remember to use the above code in your local repository, not outside of it.
-> working within the repository you want to push to GitHub.
+> Ensure you're working within the repository you want to push to GitHub.